 Public participation is a key part of much environmental decision-making, and over time advocates have convinced many decision-making bodies to provide translation services.
 This helps the many Spanish-speaking residents who live near polluting facilities to participate in the environmental decisions that profoundly affect their lives.
 Being able to participate in environmental descision-making does not necessarily mean that that their voices will actually influence decisions, but it is an important first step.

 On Wednesday night I got back from a week spent visiting some of the most polluted parts of southern California, and in some cases the country.
 These are communities surrounded by ports, refineries, freeways, train tracks, warehouses and other industrial facilities.
 They live with air pollution, asthma, cancer, dust, flares, the constant rumbling of machinery and trucks, and bright lights at night.
-Over the course of the week I heard stories of what it is like to live in these communities.
+Over the course of the week I heard stories of what it is like to live there.
 I heard about explosions, fires, police checkpoints, and the not-so-distant history of the Klu Klux Klan.
 But I also heard stories of improvements made, lawsuits won and protections put in place.

 My dissertation research covers the growth and changing nature of environmental justice advocacy in California over the past three decades.
 Although I’ve been working loosely in this field for much of the past 14 years, my prior work has focused on the San Joaquin Valley and the international arena.
 And as a dedicated northern Californian, I find I have little knowledge of the southern half of my home state.
 So, this trip was an important opportunity to expand my understanding of environmental justice advocacy, and to connect across the gentle rivalry that sometimes divides north from south.